 Tracey’s book, Escaping the Rabbit Hole, describes her journey through the trials of depression and her ultimate battle to live.
 She shares her story of courage and hope as she reclaimed her life and climbed out of the rabbit hole of darkness.
 Find more information about it here.

 We encourage you to check out Tracey’s website.
 It not only offers a way to read Tracey’s work and inspiring message, but it also provides tons of resources related to mental health and bullying.
 There is information for children and teens as well as parents and educators.
-It really is a wonderful place to learn more about something that impact so many.
+It really is a wonderful place to learn more about something that impacts so many.